murchandamus/bips/bip-update-process.md

 [^rejection]: **Why can proposals remain in Draft or Proposed indefinitely?**
     The automatic 3-year timeout of BIPs has led to some disagreement in the past and seems unnecessary in cases where the author is still active in the community and still considers their idea worth pursuing.
-On the other hand, proposals that appear stale may be tested and cleared out after only one year which hopefully achieves the main goals of the original rule.
+On the other hand, proposals that appear stale may be tested and cleared out after only one year which should achieve the main goal of the original rule.
 [^abandoned]: **Why was the Abandoned Status introduced?**
     Previously, we had Deferred, Obsolete, Rejected, Replaced, and Withdrawn which all meant some flavor of "work has stopped on this".
 The many statuses complicated the process, may have contributed to process fatigue, and may have